 As a participant in the observer trip selection pool, you are required to:

 - Use the Observer Declare and Deploy System to log each fishing trip for your vessel at least 72 hours in advance of a trip’s departure date.

 - Comply with observer requirements when a logged trip is selected for observer coverage.

 The Observer Declare and Deploy System (ODDS) is an Internet-based interface that is used as a communication platform between fishing vessels in the partial coverage category, Observer Program and the observer provider.
 This system is used to select fishing trips for observer coverage and facilitates communication among the owner or operator of a vessel in the partial coverage category, Observer Program, and the observer provider.
 Logging trips into the system is also possible by calling the call center (AIS, Inc.) at (855) 747-6377.

-In 2018, ODDS will also be used to select trips for electronic monitoring.
+ODDS is used to select trips for fixed gear electronic monitoring.

 Q18.
 I Have A New Boat That I’ll Be Using To Fish In A Federal Commercial Groundfish Or Halibut IFQ Fishery, How Do I Get An ODDS Account To Log Fishing Trips?

 If you are required to log trips in ODDS, the Observer Program will create an account for you using the contact information that you provided when you applied for a federal fisheries permit.
 Your ODDS account information will be sent to you either by email or by mail.
 If you have received your federal fisheries permit or IFQ permit and have not yet received your ODDS account information, you can contact the Observer Program by email or by phone at (206) 526-4240.